neondatabase/website/content/docs/guides/vercel.md

             - Create database branches and compute endpoints for preview deployments.
             - Create a development branch for your Vercel development environment (if you selected that option).

         Click **Connect** to accept the settings and proceed with the integration.
+If you experience a connection failures, see [Troubleshoot connection issues](#troubleshoot-connection-issues).

     Once the integration is added, you are presented with a **Success!** dialog where you can copy the new password for your database user.
     ![Vercel integration success](/docs/guides/vercel_success.png)